cisagov/ScubaGear/baselines/powerbi.md

   implement for a dedicated security group.

-### Policy
+### Policies

-#### POWER.BI.4.1v1
+#### MS.POWERBI.4.1v1
-Service Principals SHOULD be allowed for Power BI where applicable.
+Allow Service Principals for Power BI where applicable.
+- _Rationale:_ Without Service Principles there is possibility of unwanted access to APIs.
+By using service principles where necessary, this will mitigate that risk.
+- _Last modified:_ June 2023

-#### POWER.BI.4.2v1
+#### MS.POWERBI.4.2v1
-Service Principal credentials used for encrypting or accessing Power BI SHALL NOT be stored in scripts or config files and SHALL be stored in a secure vault such as Azure Key Vault.
+Do not store Service Principal credentials used for encrypting or accessing Power BI in scripts or config files but do store in a secure vault such as Azure Key Vault.
+- _Rationale:_ Credentials in scripts or config files are stored in plain text and can be read by anyone who has access to those files.
+By storing them in a Azure Key Vault only those with proper access can use and see the credentials.
+- _Last modified:_ June 2023

 ### Resources